Phala-Network/phala-docs-old/docs/life-of-a-command.md

 }
 ```

-As the commannd will be posted to the blockchain, which is publicly accessible by everyone.
+As the command will be posted to the blockchain, which is publicly accessible by everyone.
 So
 instead of posting the plain text, she should encrypt the command so that only the confidential
 contract can decrypt it.

-The secret key used for the encryption is frrom ECDH key agreement.
+The secret key used for the encryption is from ECDH key agreement.
 Alice can get the public key
 of the pRuntime by `get_info` RPC.
 With the public key, she can derive a secret key with her own
 key pair (ephemeral key).

-Then the transacton is serialized to utf8 encoded binary, and encrypted by AEAD-AES-GCM-256 with the
+Then the transaction is serialized to utf8 encoded binary, and encrypted by AEAD-AES-GCM-256 with
-derived secrete key.
-The encrypted data are base64 encoded:
+the derived secrete key.
+The encrypted data is base64 encoded:

 ```js
 {